-Further details of holiday entitlement and compensation are available from the Guide to working in Finland website.
+Further details of holiday entitlement and compensation are available from the website of the Occupational Safety and Health Administration in Finland.

 The certificate of employment is an important document for employees that can be highly significant as proof of previous work experience when applying for training or for a permanent job.
 You are legally entitled to a certificate after your employment ends.

 The employees at a workplace should elect colleagues to represent them in the capacity of shop steward and labour protection delegate.
 These elected officials serve as a channel for help and advice when required.
 It’s a good idea, for example, to show any employment contract to the shop steward before signing it.

 Employees of long standing can also provide invaluable assistance in matters of employment when there is no shop steward at a workplace.
 Even if you have not yet joined, it is always a good idea to contact the relevant trade union when problems arise at work.

 Details of unions affiliated to the Confederation of Unions for Professional and Managerial Staff in Finland (Akava) are available online at www.jaseneksi.fi/en, unions belonging to the Central Organisation of Finnish Trade Unions (SAK) are listed at www.tradeunion.fi, and unions in the Finnish Confederation of Professionals (STTK) are shown at www.sttk.fi/en/mika-sttk/ammattiliitot.

 The nationwide telephone service of the the occupational safety and health administration is open Monday to Friday 8 am–4.15 pm at 0295 016 620.